Since birth, Jordan had always been the picture of health. But when he turned 21 months old, that quickly changed.

 "In spite of the obstacles resulting from his illness, Jordan has continued to defy expectations," Michelle says.
 "His story is proof that early intervention can truly make a huge impact on achieving positive outcomes."

-The UTD Callier Cochlear Implant Program at Children's Health brings together experts from three of the state’s most renowned centers to provide the best in cochlear implantation for children.
+The UT Pediatric Cochlear Implant Program at Children’s Health brings together experts from UTD Callier, Children's Health and UT Southwestern to provide the best in cochlear implantation for children.
 Learn more about our programs and services.

 Stay current on the health and wellness information that make a difference to you and your family.
 Sign up for the Children's Health newsletter and have more expert tips and insights sent directly to your inbox.